-Dual Credit courses have an associated college fee that is less than the amount students would have to pay for a college course after high school.
-Students who want to enroll in the Dual Credit options must agree to pay the fee, complete the necessary application or registration paperwork, and purchase any required textbook or designated materials outlined by the credit-awarding institution.
+Dual credit courses have an associated college fee that is less than the amount students would have to pay for a college course after high school.
+Students who want to enroll in the dual credit options must agree to pay the fee, complete the necessary application or registration paperwork, and purchase any required textbook or designated materials outlined by the credit-awarding institution.
 Fees are due at the beginning of the semester the student is enrolled in the course.
-Parents and students will be notified in writing about the course fee at the beginning of the course.
+Please see your guidance counselor for information about potential costs.